cognominal/spc-learn/subgoals.md

 ## features

+* [ ] make tne many admin scripts one with a choice menu like the svelte sv script does
 * [ ] choice of wiktionary language (see /grammar route). means changing the db schema

 * [ ] space repetition learning (the big item?)